Psychiatry at Psyche Clinic

 How We Treat ADHD

-At Psyche Clinic, we primarily treat ADHD with medication, which is generally more effective than talking therapies—particularly for adults.
 Medications are divided into two types: stimulant and non-stimulant.
 Non-stimulant medications must be taken every day.
 While they are well tolerated, they tend to be milder in effect compared to stimulants and may have a similar pharmacology to certain antidepressants.
 These can be a good option for individuals with very mild ADHD symptoms or for those who cannot take stimulants due to other medical conditions.
-Common non-stimulants include Atomoxetine (Strattera), Guanfacine, and Bupropion.

 Stimulant medications are considered the first-line treatment and are typically the most effective option.
 These medications are amphetamine derivatives and work by producing a paradoxical calming effect in individuals with ADHD.
 For those without ADHD, stimulant medications have no therapeutic effect.
 In the UK, the two main types of stimulants prescribed are Methylphenidate and Dexamfetamine, both available in short- and long-acting formulations.
 For adults, we usually aim for a long-acting, once-daily medication taken in the morning, which provides symptom control throughout the day and gradually wears off in the evening without interfering with sleep.
 Examples include long-acting Methylphenidate preparations such as Concerta XL, Xenidate XL, and Xaggitin XL, and Lisdexamfetamine, commonly known as Elvanse.